IBM/watson-openscale-samples/training statistics/Score function templates for drift detection.md

 # Score function templates for drift detection model generation

-Users are expected to author custom score functions that needs to be supplied as a input while generating drift detection model using ibm-ai-openscale python client.
+Users are expected to author custom score functions that needs to be supplied as an input while generating drift detection model using ibm-ai-openscale python client.
 This page has some templates of score functions that can be used for reference.

 ### Input to score function:
   - **training_data_frame :** Dataframe of the training data
+    - Contains feature columns

 ### Output from score function:
  - **predicted label (aka decoded-target) numpy array :**